Klipper3d/klipper/docs/Config_Changes.md

 # Changes

+20190628: All configuration options have been removed from the [skew_correction] section.
+Configuration for skew_correction is now done via the SET_SKEW gcode.
+See skew_correction.md for recommended usage.

 20190607: The "variable_X" parameters of gcode_macro (along with the
 VALUE parameter of SET_GCODE_VARIABLE) are now parsed as Python literals.
 If a value needs to be assigned a string then wrap the value